 Where to Buy Real Estate Door Hangers

-While we always recommend shopping locally, if none of the printing companies in your area offer door hangers, you can order them online from sites like VistaPrint for 5-10 cents each if you order 1,000 or more.
+While we always recommend shopping locally, if none of the printing companies in your area offer door hangers, you can order them online from sites like ProspectsPLUS!® for around 35 cents each.
 Like all print buys, the more you order, the lower the price per unit.

 One way to get your door hangers distributed is to throw on your running shoes and go door to door in your farm area.
 While this can be a great way to meet people and build your sphere, unless you’re a triathlete, you’re probably not going to be able to cover a very large area in one day.
 You may be able to bribe friends or family to help out for a week or so, but this is not an effective long term strategy.

 Even better, you can combine your door hanger distribution with your door knocking.
 For example, if you’re door knocking to personally invite neighbors to an open house, you can leave a door hanger inviting them if they’re not home.

 Let’s face it, while spending an entire Sunday hanging door flyers is great exercise, it’s probably not the most effective use of your time.
 Luckily there are a number of ways to get your door hangers up while you focus on your one thing for the weekend.